 Solute concentrations in Culebra waters differ widely among wells across the WIPP site, reflecting local equilibrium, diffusion, and, perhaps most importantly, slow regional transport rates.
-The conceptual model for the Culebra was presented in the CRA-2009 PABC (DOE 2009) and implemented in PA hydrological models.
+The conceptual model for the Culebra was presented in the CRA-2009 (DOE 2009) and is implemented in the PA hydrological models.
 The conceptual model consists of a confined groundwater flow system with natural-gradient solute travel times across the WIPP site on the order of thousands to tens of thousands of years.
-In such a system, no changes in water quality at an individual well outside the range of normal analytical uncertainty and noise should be observed during the few decades of WIPP operation.
-If sustained, representative, and statistically significant changes in the concentrations of major ionic species (Na+, Ca2+, Mg2+,
+In such a system, no changes in water quality at an individual well outside the range of normal analytical uncertainty and noise are expected.
+If sustained, representative, and statistically significant changes in the concentrations of major ionic species (Na+, Ca2+, Mg2+, K+, Cl-, SO42-, HCO3-) are observed, this condition could imply that groundwater movement through the Culebra is quicker than what is predicted by the PA models.
+Stability of major ion concentrations, on the other hand, is consistent with and supports the Scientific Advisor's Culebra transport conceptual model.
+Thus, this evaluation of the water-quality data focuses on the stability of major ion concentrations.